roman-milk/roman-milk.github.io/what-you-wish-for.md

+===

- ****** What You Wish For Ch.
-07a ****** bybodyfluids© My sincere apologies for such a long delay since chapter 6.
+My sincere apologies for such a long delay since chapter 6.
 My grateful thanks to those who have written to me and those who made my chapters their favourite.
 It is for you that I write.

  This is a non con story.
 It contains forced hetero and Lesbian sex and some discipline.